Sulfuric acid: Producing sulfuric acid from sulfur

 A method of producing oleum sulphuris per campanam, or "oil of sulfur by the bell", was known by the 16th century: it involved burning sulfur under a glass bell in moist weather (or, later, under a moistened bell).
-However, it was very inefficient (according to Gesner, 5 lb of sulfur converted into less than 1 oz of acid), and the resulting product was contaminated by sulfurous acid (or rather, solution of sulfur dioxide) so most alchemists (including, for example, Isaac Newton) did not consider it equivalent to "oil of vitriol".
+However, it was very inefficient (according to Gesner, 5 lb of sulfur converted into less than 1 oz of acid), and the resulting product was contaminated by sulfurous acid (or rather, solution of sulfur dioxide) so most alchemists (including Isaac Newton) did not consider it equivalent to "oil of vitriol".

-In the 17th century, Johann Rudolf Glauber discovered that adding saltpeter (potassium nitrate, KNO3) significantly improves the output, also replacing moisture with steam.
+In the 17th century, Johann Rudolf Glauber discovered that adding saltpeter (potassium nitrate, KNO3) and replacing moisture with steam significantly improves the output.
 As saltpeter decomposes, it oxidizes the sulfur to SO3, which combines with water to produce sulfuric acid.
 In 1736, Joshua Ward, a London pharmacist, used this method to begin the first large-scale production of sulfuric acid.